EDUCATOR WORKFORCE

 Maine educators have an average of 14 years of experience.

 Nearly a third of Maine educators have been in the teaching workforce for over 20 years.
 While experience is helpful, this also signifies that Maine is facing a wave of future retirements without a robust pipeline of teachers to replace those retiring.
+Nationally, data shows that increasing numbers of early career teachers (70%) consider leaving the profession within the first five years.

 Maine has 15 educator preparation programs statewide.